“Mr. John, why do you always wave at other bus drivers?”

 (This blog is based on actual events, though names, places and some personal details have been changed to protect the innocent as well as the guilty and avoid libel suits.)

 We are always crossing paths — on the road, in the bus yard, the key room, the garage, the dispatcher’s quarters, the head bus driver’s office, or the boss’s woodshed.
-Interestingly, I was warned to stay out the driver’s lounge except for a quick trip to the wee-wee room or the vending machine because it’s a hotbed of gossip and sour gripes.
-Interestingly, that warning came from the person who urged me to apply for a job at Fishmeal Falls Central School District.
+Interestingly, I was warned to stay out of the driver’s lounge except for a quick trip to the wee-wee room or the vending machine because it’s a hotbed of gossip and sour gripes.
+Interestingly, that warning came from the person who urged me to apply for a job where she worked.